Reduced Operator Approximation for Modelling Open Quantum Systems: Summary

 \section{Summary}

 The presented Reduced Operator Approximation is a simple, physically transparent and computationally efficient method of modelling open quantum systems.
-It employs the Heisenberg picture of the quantum dynamics, which allows us to focus on the system degrees of freedom in a natural and easy way.
-Our approach captures the decoherence of the system coupled with the bath, while conserving the total energy.
+It employs the Heisenberg picture of the quantum dynamics, which allows us to focus on the system degrees of freedom and capture the decoherence effects due to its coupling with the bath, while conserving the total energy.
 We have described different variants of the method: the low-order ROA, the high-order ROA (including the interaction operators) and their versions for Lorentzian baths.
-They have been applied to different systems (coupled to different baths with different strengths).
-Comparison of our results with the exact pseudomode and the popular quantum state diffusion method favours the ROA approach, while the performance of ROA (especially the low-order case) is much higher than in the case of two other approaches.
-Furthermore, the ROA simulations of the exciton transfer on a ring aggregate suggest that quantum coherence effects play a larger role in the dynamics of open quantum systems than predicted by NMQSD~\cite{strunz}.

-The method has been derived for the simplest case of linear coupling between the system and the bath.
-However, its general version can be easily extended to higher-order couplings.
+Although here it has been derived for the simplest case of linear coupling between the system and the bath, it can be easily extended to higher-order couplings.
 Its another advantage over methods which do not use the Heisenberg picture (such as those used in our comparisons) is that a single simulation of the reduced system operators can be used to generate reduced density matrices for an arbitrary choice of initial system state.
+The comparison of the ROA results for different systems (coupled to different baths with different strengths) with popular methods for modelling open quantum systems (PM and QSD) favours the ROA approach, while the efficiency of the method (especially the low-order case) is much higher than in the case of two other approaches.
+Furthermore, the ROA simulations of the exciton transfer on a ring aggregate suggest that quantum coherence effects persist much longer than previously thought and may play an important role in the dynamics of open quantum systems.